4dn-dcic/foursight/docs/actions.md

         output.append(random.randint(1,100))
     check.full_output = output
     check.description = 'A test check'
-    return check.store_result()
+    return check
 ```

 ### Writing the action
 Let's write an action that adds up all the numbers in the list within `full_output` for the most recent result of the check we just wrote.
 It will be decorated with the `@action_function()` decorator and will be within one of our defined check module files.
 Note that actions can take key word arguments (kwargs) just like checks; our example below will demonstrate this with the `offset` value.
-Actions also use the `store_result` method, just like checks.
+Actions should return the action result object, just like checks return the check result.

 ```
 @action_function(offset=0)